mhdemo/work_sample_3/README.md

 First up in the modeling process is deciding what transformations may be useful for our input variables.
-Utilizing the lap performance data such as lap times and pit stops would be useful, but unfortunately that data aren’t available for all drivers.
+Utilizing the lap performance data such as lap times and pit stops would be useful, but unfortunately those metrics aren’t available for all drivers.
 My goal is to create a model that uses available data for all of the drivers.
 The new variables that I have decided to create are median race position, total career points, total career podiums, podiums as a percent of total races, career length, and grid position for the next race.
 All of these metrics will be summarized as career totals just before the drivers next race.
 The goal is to capture all available career data for each driver and use that to train the model.

 ``` r
 master_table %>%